steven2358/awesome-generative-ai/DISCOVERIES.md

 ### Developer tools

 - [Makelog](https://makelog.com/gpt3) - Automatically generate changelog posts using GPT-3 and Jira, Linear, GitHub, Shortcut, and Asana issues, tasks, and pull requests.

+## Other

+- [Deploy Prompt](https://deployprompt.com/) - A tool for prompt engineering that allows you to create and share prompts.